gerbless/react-tutorial/functional-programming/readme.md

 countdown(10);
 ````

 As you can see, sooner or later this script will halt because of **maximum call stack exceeded**.
-It is because javascript unlike pure functional programming languages it does not support **tail call optimization** and is based until ES6 in call stack optimization.
+It is because Javascript unlike pure functional programming languages it does not support **tail call optimization** and is based until ES6 in call stack optimization.

 Well, this definition does not help us, so as I said before, this functions can invoke itself until it does not.
 How to do that ? just use a conditional: